-Due to the unprecedented global situation regarding Cornovaris/Covid-19 and the current UK restrictions on movement, and rules on social distancing we will be unable to conduct our field school in August and September.
-We will provide an update and rescheduled dates for the 2021 season as soon as possible, and it will follow a similar fashion to the details laid out below for the postponed 2020 season.
+We will provide an update for future seasons at Kildavie as soon as possible, and they will follow a similar fashion to the details laid out below for the postponed 2020 season.
 If you would like to contact us or stay in touch with project updates please do so via email.
 We hope everyone can stay safe and healthy, and look forward to seeing you all on the other side of this.

 Previous investigations at Kildavie have identified at least sixteen structures at the settlement, ranging from domestic dwellings to possible sites of cottage industry.
 Our project aims to investigate the origins of the site, and to determine the function/use of the buildings, as well as to investigate the area surrounding the settlement.
 Investigations in 2014 to 2019 identified a number of post abandonment usage of two of the structures as well as finding solid dating evidence for inhabitation during the mid 1700’s.
 A series of test pits across the site have also hinted at much earlier occupation in the area with the retrieval of some flint artefacts.
 A nearby structure has been identified in 2018, which may date back to the Bronze Age.

 The site has been investigated by the Mull Archaeological Interest Group for the past few years, with extensive survey and limited excavation.